polyseam/cndi/docs/walkthroughs/ec2/airflow.md

   with a valid
   [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+- **GitHub CLI**: You will need to have the GitHub CLI installed on your machine.
+You can download it [here](https://cli.github.com/).

 - [Here's a guide of how to set up your Amazon Web Services account including roles and permissions](/docs/cloud-setup-guide/ec2/aws-setup.md)

 ## download cndi ⬇️